-Because of structural complexities and pervasive alteration, stratigraphic relationships and age of volcanic and sedimentary units could only be established in less disturbed regions outside the map-area.
-About six miles north of the Hitchell Glacier at the head of Treaty Creek (p.
-27), a volcanic and sedimentary sequence is exposed that is probably the same as the succession in the map-area.
-The sequence at Treaty Creek comprises well-bedded, green and purple tuffs and volcanic breccias, minor flow rocks, dark argillites, siltstones, and greywackes (Photographs 12 and 13).
-Conformable formations of sedimentary rocks occur above and below a main volcanic unit.
-Poorly preserved fossils collected at the top of this volcanic formation, which is shown in Photograph 12, were dated as Early Jurassic by Dr. Hans Frebold of the Geological Survey of Canada.
-Ammonites including Arieticeras (?) and pelecypods including Meyla sp. were identified.
-From a locality about 2 miles west of the Treaty Creek Glacier the following fossils were identified:
+Since most rocks in the map erea have had their original natures obscured, the relationships and age of the volcanic and sedimentary strata could be established only by studying the unmetasomatized rocks in the outlying districts.
+About four miles north of the Mitchell Glacier at the head of Treaty Creek, a volcanic and sedimentary sequence is exposed that is probably the same as the succession in the map area.
+The sequence at Treaty Creek comprises well-bedded, green and purple tuffs and volcanic breccias, minor flow rocks, carbonaceous argillites, siltstones, greywackes, and minor amounts of conglomerate (Photographs 12 and 13).
+Formations of sedimentary rocks occur above and below a main volcanic unit.
+Photograph 12 illustrates the top of the main volcanic unit.
+Fossils collected at the top of this unit were dated as Lower Middle Jurassic.